Janis-Rullis-IT/shell-scripts/md-nav-gen/README.md

 ![image](images/github-page-example.png)

 ### Do you want something more for your Github Pages?
-You can fully control the whole page look just like Bootstrap or Jekyl did it by customizing it in the `gh-pages` branch.
+You can fully control the whole page look just like Bootstrap or Jekyll did it by customizing it in the `gh-pages` branch.
 See more info in [janis-rullis/github-pages](https://github.com/janis-rullis/github-pages).

 ## Usage